-- The employee's son-in-law, daughter-in-law, parent-in-law; - A person living in the immediate household of the employee (except domestic employees, roomers, boarders and/or roommates); - Special consideration will also be given by the Research Foundation Director of Human Resources to any other person whose association with the employee was similar to one of the above-named relationships.
+The Research Foundation defines "immediate family" as the employee's spouse, parent, child, sibling; the employee's spouse's parent, child, or sibling; the employee's child's spouse; grandparents or grandchildren.
+Special consideration will also be given by the Research Foundation Associate Director of Human Resources to any other person whose association with the employee was similar to one of the above-named relationships.